-Some S11 return loss exists, likely the result of minimal loss and radiation.
+A small S11 return loss exists, likely the result of minimal loss and radiation.

-Figure 15 L(f) for the SBT test socket
+Figure 15 L(f) for the GT contact

-The phase change corresponds to an inductance of 0.98, 0.80 and 0.75 nH for corner, edge and field, respectively, at low frequencies.
-Toward 7 GHz inductance increases.
+The phase change corresponds to an inductance of 0.12, 0.11 and 0.10 nH for corner, edge and field, respectively, at low frequencies.
+Toward 39.7 GHz inductance increases.
 At these frequencies, the transmission line nature of the arrangement must be taken into account and the simple lumped element value is no longer valid.
+This inductance is the loop inductance for the particular pitch and arrangement since self inductance is purely a mathematical construct and has little bearing on performance of the pin in the actual environment.